Modernizing Your NOC in 2024: 5 Key Areas for Maximum Impact

 For example, in assessing a healthcare IT provider's NOC, we found critical application support procedures scattered across wikis, PDFs, and tribal knowledge.
 This fragmentation led to inconsistent troubleshooting approaches and delayed resolutions.
 In another case, a financial services company had runbooks that were so outdated and poorly organized that NOC staff often ignored them altogether, relying instead on their own knowledge or ad-hoc communication with other team members.

-Here's templated example of our NOC runbooks:
+Here's a templated example of our NOC runbooks:

 ino-RunbookExample-02